MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-4.1.0/migrate-az-4.1.0.md

 ### `Get-AzApiManagementProperty`

-The cmdlet `Get-AzApiManagementProperty` has been removed and no alias was found for the original cmdlet name.
+The cmdlet `Get-AzApiManagementProperty` has been replaced by `Get-AzureApiManagementNamedValue`.

 ### `New-AzApiManagementProperty`

-The cmdlet `New-AzApiManagementProperty` has been removed and no alias was found for the original cmdlet name.
+The cmdlet `New-AzApiManagementProperty` has been replaced by `New-AzureApiManagementNamedValue`.

 ### `Remove-AzApiManagementProperty`

-The cmdlet `Remove-AzApiManagementProperty` has been removed and no alias was found for the original cmdlet name.
+The cmdlet `Remove-AzApiManagementProperty` has been replaced by `Remove-AzureApiManagementNamedValue`.

 ### `Set-AzApiManagementProperty`

-The cmdlet `Set-AzApiManagementProperty` has been removed and no alias was found for the original cmdlet name.
+The cmdlet `Set-AzApiManagementProperty` has been replaced by `Set-AzureApiManagementNamedValue`.

 ## Az.Batch